yonikl/IR-ex3/README.md

-# Sentiment Analysis Report
+# Information Retrieval Assignment 3 - Sentiment Analysis Report—README

-## Team Information
+## Students Information
-**Students and IDs:**
-- Student 1: [ID Number]
-- Student 2: [ID Number]
-- Student 3: [ID Number]
+- Names: Moshe Shahar, Yonatan Klein
+- IDs: 211692165, 322961764

 ## Project Overview
-This project involves performing sentiment analysis on articles from various newspapers.
+This project involves performing sentiment analysis in the context of pro-Israeli or pro-Palestinian, on articles from various newspapers.
 Using multiple pre-trained sentiment analysis models, we analyzed the content to classify articles into categories (e.g., Positive, Negative, Neutral).
 The goal was to extract meaningful insights about the sentiment distribution across different newspapers and assess the behavior of reporters and their writing styles.

 ## Methodology
 ### Steps Taken: